-Today's real wedding is the opitome of fun!
-Max and Molly had the perfect DIY, summer camp inspired wedding that had ALL the personal touches you could imagine!
+Today's real wedding is the epitome of fun!
+Max and Molly had the perfect DIY, summer camp-inspired wedding that had ALL the personal touches you could imagine!
 Molly is an artist and created most things from scratch.
 Their wedding day was just as the photos made it look, warm, personal, fun, and laid back.
 You will love this DIY Summer Camp Inspired Wedding!Xoxo, Jessica

 Molly + Max

 What was your total budget?
 Please provide a budget breakdown.